-Delta has marked an exciting milestone for its narrow body fleet renewal, as the airline has taken delivery of its very first Airbus A321neo:
+In late March 2022, Delta marked an exciting milestone for its narrow body fleet renewal, as the airline took delivery of its very first Airbus A321neo:

 - Delta has ordered a total of 155 Airbus A321neos, in addition to the carrier’s 127 Airbus A321ceos, meaning the carrier’s entire A321 fleet will eventually consist of 282 aircraft